frosinacvetkovska/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Provide us a table of vocabulary, the table should only include nouns, verbs, adverbs, adjectives
 - Provide words in their dictionary form, student need to figure out the conjugations, cases and tenses to use
 - Provide a possible sentence structure
-- The table of vocabulary should only include the following columns: English, German
+- The table of vocabulary should only include the following columns: English, German and the word type